DouglasTanno/tag-annotation/README.md

-This guide countains instructions for how to run the combination of textural and acoustic features program for tag classification in Python.
+This guide contains instructions for how to run the combination of textural and acoustic features program for tag classification in Python.
 The source code can be obtained through the GitHub repository: https://github.com/DouglasTanno/tag-annotation.git

 The following steps are described: